Wall between lounge and kitchen

 Several cups of tea and much discussion and bing! a light bulb moment.

 In the shed we had a venerable vintage endless chain workshop hoist, squirreled away just in case.
+Hitched the hook over the top of the pole.

 Used the hoist to fit the front bearers and it made the job really easy.
 Absolute control at all times.